 Difference Between Blind Flanges and Blank Flanges

-- A blank flange is a type of flange that does not have a hole in the centre and is used to blank off the end of a piping system.
+• A blank flange is a type of flange that is flat, usually circular, and does not have any openings.
+It is used to cover or close the end of a piping system temporarily or when a future connection might be required.

-- Blind flanges are used when a pipe needs to be sealed off, and no fluid or gas needs to pass through the pipe.
+• Blind flanges are used when a pipe needs to be sealed off permanently, and no fluid or gas needs to pass through the pipe.

-- Blank flanges are used when a pipe needs to be blanked off, but there is still fluid or gas passing through the pipe.
+• Blank flanges are used when a pipe needs to be sealed off, but there is still fluid or gas passing through the pipe.

-- Blind flanges are typically made from forged steel or cast iron.
+• Blind flanges are typically made from forged steel, cast iron, stainless steel, brass, or plastic.

 Conclusion: